 rally in Portuguese government bonds.

 Selling pressure in the bonds also came from investors who

 did not want to dump the bank's shares or bonds into a nervous

-market and preferred to hedge their losses by betting on a rise
+market and prefered to hedge their losses by betting on a rise

 in government bond yields, traders said.